Skulls for Eagles’ ‘One of These Nights’ and ‘Their Greatest Hits’ at Bale Creek Allen Gallery July 15

 Frey and Henley thought Elder’s art perfectly projected their band’s image, and eventually secured the rights to use the art for the two covers, the fourth and fifth Eagles albums released by Asylum Records.

-Eagles’ “One of These Nights” earned a Grammy nomination for package designer and Elder friend Gary Burdon, and quadruple-platinum status for initial sales of more than four million copies in the United States in 1975-76, according to the Recording Industry Association of America.
+Eagles’ “One of These Nights” earned a Grammy nomination for package designer and Elder friend Gary Burden, and quadruple-platinum status for initial sales of more than four million copies in the United States in 1975-76, according to the Recording Industry Association of America.

 The band’s “Their Greatest Hits” went on to become the U.S.’s biggest-selling album of the 20th century, and the second-best-selling album ever (after Michael Jackson’s “Thriller”), at more than 29 million copies, per the RIAA.
 While most don’t know the artist’s name, music fans around the world immediately recognize Elder’s iconic images as the Eagles covers.

-One of Elder’s later experimental creati0ns, a set of discs 7½ feet in diameter titled “Corona,” now hangs in the Psychology Department at Stanford University.
+One of Elder’s later experimental creations, a set of discs 7½ feet in diameter titled “Corona,” now hangs in the Psychology Department at Stanford University.
 Elder says the work represents “a section of space one might have if one sliced Saturday in half.”

 In recent years Elder has become a major figure in the growth of the contemporary art community in Marfa, Texas, about 25 miles south of Valentine on U.S. 90.